 Currently, there is no fallback for working on platforms that do not have a C++ compiler or are working on platforms other than x86 architectures such as ARM.
-If there is interest, please open an issue on Github.
+If there is interest, please contact me.

 The TensorState package is a work in progress, but the following tutorials demonstrate the current useful functionality of the package.